 If you are lucky enough to score a spot in a Zoo Summer Camp, your child will be treated to a hands-on learning experience on a specific theme.
 Campers get behind-the-scenes tours, play games and do activities related to their camp theme.
 Summer Zoo camps are available for kids as young as three and up through ninth grade.

-2024 Grand Rapids Lantern Festival at John Ball Zoo
+The Grand Rapids Lantern Festival lights up the night sky at John Ball Zoo.

 Special Events

-The Zoo’s 2024 schedule also includes a number of special celebrations that also serve as learning opportunities.
-It all starts with the Grand Rapids Lantern Festival (April 10-June 16), which features handcrafted Asian lantern displays that illuminate the Zoo and tell the intersecting story of wildlife and Asian culture.
-Get tickets here.
+The Zoo’s 2026 schedule also includes a number of special celebrations that also serve as learning opportunities.
+It all starts with the Grand Rapids Lantern Festival (April 8-June 14), which features handcrafted Asian lantern displays that illuminate the Zoo and tell the intersecting story of wildlife and Asian culture.

 Other special events include:

-• Party for the Planet is an Earth Day celebration encouraging guests to help save native habitats for wildlife.
-April 20th.
+• Party for the Planet encourages guests to help save native habitats for wildlife.
+April 26.

-• Michigan Wildlife Day gives Michigan’s native turtles and songbirds the recognition they deserve.
-May 25.
+• Michigan Wildlife Day gives Michigan’s native otters, turtles and mussels the recognition they deserve.
+May 30.

 Plan Your Own Field Trip